yalelibrary/yul-dc-blacklight/README.md

 ## Troubleshooting

-If you receive an `please set your AWS_PROFILE and AWS_DEFAULT_REGION (RuntimeError)` error when you `cam up`, you will need to set your AWS credentials.
+If you receive a `please set your AWS_PROFILE and AWS_DEFAULT_REGION (RuntimeError)` error when you `cam up`, you will need to set your AWS credentials.
 Credentials can be set in the `~/.aws/credentials` file in the following format:
 ```bash
 [dce-hosting]
 aws_access_key_id=YOUR_ACCESS_KEY